 An introduction to a key person in my life

 In 2002 Robert Goodman, MD, suggested I see Malcolm Cosgrove, MD.
 Within a little more than six months Dr. Cosgrove would become responsible for me continuing to walk this earth.
 If not for him I would be a long-forgotten memory.
 I see him every three months.
 I saw him on June 14, and everything went according to plan.
 We tested and discussed two subjects important to me.
-Over the years I’ve grown to know and like him, so we have more than just a doctor-patient relationship.
+Over the years I’ve grown to know and like him, so we have more than just a doctor–patient relationship.
 The next day, June 15th, he was flying to Israel for a family reunion and much more, and he looked forward to a great trip.
-He’s aware of what I do, but on this day I introduced him to the website/blog, which hadn’t gone live when last I saw him.
-He asked what was up next, and I told him about a dinner party on June 15, and that one of my friends was bringing a friend to introduce to me (more about this below).
+He’s aware of what I do, but on this day I introduced him to my new website/blog, which hadn’t gone live when last I saw him.
+He asked what was up next, and I told him about a dinner party on June 15, and that one of my four guests was bringing a friend to introduce to me (more about this below).
 He asked if I had ever been married, and I replied that I had been back in the dark ages.
-He chuckled as he asked if my friends were married.
+He chuckled as he asked if my guests were married.
 I said yes, and he said, “Be careful; they want to make you like them.”
 We laughed, and I said, “Don’t worry.”
-I have a protective shell that is forever present—unless I want, no one enters my life.
+I have a protective shell that is forever present—unless I want something, no one enters my life.

 A June dinner party